bodePacker/Math-for-DS-A2/README.md

 *Note.* The URL in your README.md file will need to be modified so that it points to your ipynb.
 It should be:
 https://colab.research.google.com/github/**mygithub**/**myreponame**/blob/main/project2.ipynb

-### Save a copy in GitHub.
-Immediately
-> File → Save a copy in GitHub… into your copied repo